xuyanwu/SIDDMs-UFOGen/README.md

 ## UFOGen
 In the folder of UFO_DiT, it contains the initial try on the few-steps (4-steps) conditional Imagenet generation, where the Generator and the Discriminator will both be loaded from the pretrained checkpopint from the [fast-DiT repo](https://github.com/chuanyangjin/fast-DiT).
-Once your started finetuning, the model would generate some reasonbale results in 500 iterations.
-Please flow the steps to download the pretrained checkpoint for XL/2 and 256x256 resolution.
-Before running the UFOGen finetuning, you need to embedding the 256x256 imagenet with StableDiffusion Autoencoder.
+Once your start finetuning, the model would generate some reasonbale results in 500 iterations.
+Please follow the steps to download the pretrained checkpoint for XL/2 and 256x256 resolution.
+Before running the UFOGen finetuning, you need to embed the 256x256 imagenet with StableDiffusion Autoencoder.
 The [kaggle imagenet256x256](https://www.kaggle.com/datasets/dimensi0n/imagenet-256) is suggested.
 The running env is identical as fast-DiT.

 Recommended hardware, 8xA100s with 80G mem.